joshleejosh/tmplr/README.md

 TMPLR

-Just another static site generator.
+Just another quick and dirty static site generator.

-Try 'python tmplr -h' for usage instructions.
+Take a look at the sample pages under samples/source for some instructions.